mynar7/blog/content/blog/staying-sane-with-css/index.md

 ### The Quick and Easy Option

 There's a third option here worth mentioning.
-If you're trying to get things done quickly and not using a framework, you can quickly eliminate most of the funk with something like this:
+If you're trying to get things done quickly and not using a framework, you can eliminate most of the funk with something like this:

 ```css
 * {